Braised Beef and Eggs, Jangjorim

 Strain the broth (optional)

-Hard boil 5 eggs for 15-20 min.
-(OR 15-20 quail eggs for 10 min.)
-Cool them down in cold water and peel off the shells.
+Hard boil quail eggs for 10 min (or chicken eggs for 15-10 min) or until the yoke is completely cooked.
+Immediately cool them down in cold water and peel off the shells.
 You can add more eggs if you like.

-In a pot, add 5 cups of the beef broth, the cooked beef, 1 cup of soy sauce, ⅓ cup of sugar, ½ teaspoon of black pepper, 6 cloves of garlic and 2 green chili peppers (optional, you can also used dried red chili pepper).
+In a pot, add the beef broth, the cooked beef, soy sauce, sugar, black pepper, garlic cloves and green chili peppers (optional, you can also used dried red chili pepper).
 Cook on medium heat with a lid on for another 30 min.

 Med Heat 30 min